 - A candidature form.
-If you wish to be a candidate please return the completed form by email to hlbyelections@parliament.uk, along with an accompanying candidature statement if desired, to arrive by 12 noon on Friday 22 October.
-If submitting a statement please ensure it does not exceed 75 words. - A form for notifying a change of address or for providing an email address for correspondence.
+If you wish to be a candidate, please return the completed form by email to hlbyelections@parliament.uk, along with an accompanying candidature statement if desired, to arrive by 5pm on Monday 15 May.
+If submitting a statement, please ensure it does not exceed 75 words. - A form for notifying a change of address or for providing an email address for correspondence.
 Please notify the Journal Office of any change, regardless of whether you wish to be a candidate in this by-election.